Heart and Vascular

 What are the treatments for AFib?

 The treatment for AFib starts with a visit to a cardiologist who can properly diagnose you through an in-depth exam that will likely include an electrocardiogram (EKG or ECG).
-While treatments may vary depending on the length, severity and cause of your AFib, generally the goal is to reset the heart’s rhythm or control the rate and prevent blood clots.
+While treatments may vary depending on the length, severity and cause of AFib, generally the goal is to reset the heart’s rhythm or control the rate and prevent blood clots.

 To reset the heart’s rate and rhythm to normal, doctors may prescribe medications to control your heartbeat.
 Doctors may also opt to conduct a cardioversion procedure.
-There are two types of cardioversion: electrical, where an electric shock is delivered to your heart with paddles or patches on your chest, and/or prescribing medications to slow the electrical signals in your heart.
+There are two types of cardioversions:

 There are times, however, when cardioversion or medications do not work.
-If that’s the case, a doctor may recommend catheter or surgical ablations.
+If that’s the case, a doctor may recommend a catheter or surgical ablations.
 In a catheter ablation, a doctor inserts long, thin tubes (catheters) into your groin and guides them through blood vessels to your heart.
-The catheter’s tip produces cold or heat to destroy areas of the heart tissue causing the rapid and irregular heartbeats.
+The catheter’s tip produces cold or heat to destroy areas of the heart tissue causing rapid and irregular heartbeats.

-Can atrial fibrillation be prevented?
+Can AFib be prevented?

 • Regular physical activity (at least 30 minutes of moderate exercise on most days)